snack-dev/browser-studio/README.md

 https://github.com/user-attachments/assets/7a943407-e916-4d9f-b46a-3163dbff44c3

-## How does DS Core compare to Remotion and Motion Canvas?
+## How does BS Core compare to Remotion and Motion Canvas?

 **Remotion** is a React-based video creation tool that transforms the entire DOM into videos.
 It's particularly suited for beginners, as web developers can start creating videos using the skills they already have.

 **Motion Canvas** is intended as a standalone editor for creating production-quality animations.
 It features a unique imperative API that adds elements to the timeline procedurally, rather than relying on keyframes like traditional video editing tools.
 This makes Motion Canvas ideal for crafting detailed, animated videos.

-In contrast, **Diffusion Studio** is not a framework with a visual editing interface but a **video editing library** that can be integrated into existing projects.
+In contrast, **Browser Studio** is not a framework with a visual editing interface but a **video editing library** that can be integrated into existing projects.
 It operates entirely on the **client-side**, eliminating the need for additional backend infrastructure.
-Diffusion Studio is also dedicated to supporting the latest rendering technologies, including WebGPU, WebGL, and WebCodecs.
+Browser Studio is also dedicated to supporting the latest rendering technologies, including WebGPU, WebGL, and WebCodecs.
 If a feature you need isn't available, you can **easily extend** it using [Pixi.js](https://github.com/pixijs/pixijs).

 ## Current features
 * **Video/Audio** trim and offset